ziyangz5/MinePilot/docs/final.md

 #### **DQN with SNN (fixed forward speed)**

 Instead of taking the original image as input directly, we can train another neural network to do the image segmentation.
 It is very hard for a DQN to learn image representation.
 However, it will be much easier if we add a neural network which only learns how to represent image.
 Therefore, in our status report, we present a model which combines DQN and segmentation neural network.
-We use this model as a baseline here, since it can only change the direction of strafing without changing the forward speed. **The DQN part of this model is identical to [DQN without SNN](dqn-without-snn).
-Therefore, we only talk about SNN in this part**<br>
+We use this model as a baseline here, since it can only change the direction of strafing without changing the forward speed. <br>
 In this model, the SNN is used as a sensor of our agent.
 The representation from SNN is more efficient than original image is because there are only 5 possible values and 1 channel in its output.
 The 5 values are:

 |                | &nbsp;0         | &nbsp;1                                 | &nbsp;2           | &nbsp;3                 | &nbsp;4          |